CultivateHQ/cultivateHQ.com/source/posts/2016-09-19-lean-ux-in-the-enterprise-is-hard.html.md

 ---
 author: Spencer Turner
-title: Lean UX hasn't been embraced by large organisations, it's not them, it's us!
+title: Large organizations find Lean UX hard, it’s not them, it’s us!
 description: "Many large organisations say they want to use a Lean UX approach.
 In my experience, they don’t find it easy to execute in reality.
 Why is this?
 I believe we’re not helping adoption happen – we’re not following our own advice or approach, I say we can do better."
 ---

 Many large organisations say they want to use a Lean UX approach.
 In my experience, they don’t find it easy to execute in reality.